HR/Crypter/readme.md

 ## Dev
 The "dev" branch is the development branch and may be unstable.
-However the "master" branch is will always be kept stable.
+However the "master" branch will always be kept stable.
+So issue pull requests for improvements mainly on the dev branch.
 ### Install (dependencies)
 To install all dependencies run
 ```